Asylum Processes

 In 2017, the EUAA established a specialised network of national contact points from the EU and associated countries with the aim of strengthening practical cooperation on issues related to the exclusion from qualification for international protection.

-The network also cooperates with the European Commission, the United Nations High Commissioner for Refugees (UNHCR), other EU agencies and relevant partners for the exchange of information and expertise in the field.
+The network cooperates with the European Commission, the United Nations High Commissioner for Refugees (UNHCR), other EU agencies and relevant partners for the exchange of information and expertise in the field.

 Members of the network can access its member area.